GAMS-dev/gamspy/docs/user/advanced/assignments.rst

     However, variable attributes are allowed.

 .. note::
-    ``where`` operator is equivalent to the dollar condition $ in GAMS.
+    The ``where`` operator is equivalent to the dollar condition ``$`` in GAMS.

 Logical Conditions
 ===================

-Logical conditions are special expressions that evaluate to a value of either TRUE or FALSE.
+Logical conditions are special expressions that evaluate to either TRUE or FALSE.
 Logical conditions may be numerical expressions and numerical relations and they may refer to set membership.
 In the following subsections this is shown in the context of simple conditional assignments with the ``where`` operator on the